deepanshs/mrsimulator/docs/user_guide/method/method.rst

 density matrix of a spin system ensemble, one could easily identify a transition by its row and column indexes.
 However, those indexes depend on the spin system and how the spins and their eigenstates have been assigned to those indexes.
-Therefore, we need a spin-system agnostic approach for selecting transitions.
+Instead, we need a spin-system agnostic approach for selecting transitions.

 Spin Transition Symmetry Functions